moogacs/docs.buf.build/docs/ci-cd/setup.md

 ```

 If, on the other hand, your `buf.yaml` is defined in a nested directory, such as the `proto`
-directory, the command looks like the following:
+directory, the command looks like this:

 ```sh
 buf lint proto